AdobeDocs/experience-manager-65.es-ES/help/communities/ffmpeg.md

 ---
-title: FFmpeg para Comunidades
+title: FFmpeg para comunidades
 seo-title: FFmpeg for Communities
-description: Instalación y configuración de FFmpeg para Communities
+description: Cómo instalar y configurar FFmpeg para Communities
 seo-description: How to install and configure FFmpeg for Communities
 uuid: ef2f821c-70e9-4889-a8d7-a93b10a1d428
 contentOwner: Janice Kendall